Abdallah Nasur

-Abdul Abdallah Nasur (born 1946) is a Ugandan retired military officer and administrative official.
-Under President Idi Amin he served as Governor of Central Province from January 1975 to January 1976 and from August 1976 to April 1979, when Amin was overthrown.
+Abdul Abdallah Nasur (1946 – 18 April 2023) was a Ugandan military officer and administrative official.
+Under President Idi Amin, he served as Governor of Central Province from January 1975 to January 1976 and from August 1976 to April 1979, when Amin was overthrown.
 He also served as Governor of Karamoja Province from January to August 1976.

 Born in 1946 in Nakatonya, Bombo, Uganda, Nasur enlisted in the Uganda Army in 1964 and was involved in military athletics.
 He rose in the ranks before being made Governor of Central Province, and in this office he played a leading role in Amin's "Keep Uganda Clean" initiative, garnering a negative reputation for his strict enforcement of the urban beautification campaign.
 He also frequently intervened in national sporting affairs.
 Following Amin's overthrow he fled to Kenya, but was extradited back to Uganda to face charges relating to the murder of the Mayor of Masaka, Francis Walugembe.
 He was convicted in 1982 and sentenced to death, though there remains disagreement over who was actually responsible for the murder.
 He was pardoned in 2001 and retired to Bombo.
+He died in 2023.